Scottish Women's Football League Cup

 The Scottish Women's Football League Cup, previously known as the Scottish Women's League Cup and Scottish Women's Football League First Division Cup, is a Scottish women's football competition founded in 1972.
 It is open only to teams in the Scottish Women's Football League (SWFL).
 It was the top-level league cup until 2002.

-The SWFL Cup is played at present as the league cup of level 4 clubs in the SWFL, now a standalone amateur league tier.
-Teams at levels 1–3 now play for the SWPL Cup and SWF Championship Cup, following a reorganisation of the system in 2019.
+The SWFL Cup is played at present as the league cup of level 5 clubs in the SWFL, now a standalone amateur league tier.
+Teams at levels 1 and 2 now play for the SWPL Cup and levels 3 and 4 play for the SWF Championship and League One Cup, following a reorganisation of the system in 2019.

 Background

 The trophy started out as the Scottish Women's League Cup.
 The competition began in the 1972–73 season along with the foundation of the Scottish Women's League.
 Westthorn United won the first edition of the competition, as part of a treble along with the Scottish Women's League and Scottish Women's Cup.

 High street store Sports Connection became the first official sponsor of the Scottish Women's League and Scottish Women's League Cup in 1997.
 Premier Division clubs broke away to form a new top division, the Scottish Women's Premier League (SWPL), before the 2002–03 season.
 The Scottish Women's Premier League Cup, a competition only open to SWPL teams was also introduced.
 With the top division in Scotland now having its own exclusive League Cup competition, the existing competition became the equivalent to the men's Scottish Challenge Cup, only open to lower league clubs.

 In 2012, Scottish Women's Football launched separate cup competitions for its First and Second Division teams, and the top trophy became exclusively for teams in the First Division, the national second league tier (which became the third tier in 2016, below SWPL 2).
 From 2009, women's football in Scotland adopted a summer season running from March to November each year.

 Following the 2019 reorganisation, the SWFL First and Second Divisions ceased to exist as they had.
 A new equivalent knockout tournament for the new Championship, the SWF Championship Cup, was introduced.
 The older trophy became the Scottish Women's Football League Cup, open to clubs playing at that 'Recreational' level.
 The 2021 competition was played as a straight knockout cup, won by Bishopton, but the 2022 cup had a group phase.
 From this, the top teams qualified for the knockout stage, while eliminated clubs competed for the SWFL Plate.